Lida E. Harkins: Other activities

-Harkins currently chairs the Needham Democratic Town Committee, as well as being a board member of the Charles River Association for Retarded Citizens.
+Harkins currently chairs the Needham Democratic Town Committee, as well as being a board member of the Charles River Center.
 She also hosts the Needham community access program, Citizen's Roll Call, a series where Massachusetts officials join her to discuss issues of the day.
-Previous guests this year have included Congressman Stephen F. Lynch and Representative Peter Koutoujian, the House Chair of Public Health.
+Previous guests included Congressman Stephen F. Lynch and Representative Peter Koutoujian, the House Chair of Public Health.